Key management in Azure

 Zero Trust is a security strategy comprising three principles: "Verify explicitly", "Use least privilege access", and "Assume breach".
 Data protection, including key management, supports the "use least privilege access" principle.
 For more information, see What is Zero Trust?

-Customer-managed keys (CMK), on the other hand, are keys read, created, deleted, updated, and/or administered by one or more customers.
-Keys stored in a customer-owned key vault or hardware security module (HSM) are CMKs.
-Bring Your Own Key (BYOK) is a CMK scenario in which a customer imports (brings) keys from an outside storage location into an Azure key management service (see the Azure Key Vault: Bring your own key specification).
+Customer-managed keys (CMKs) are keys that you can create, delete, use, and manage.
+You can store CMKs in a customer-owned key vault or hardware security module (HSM).
+Bring Your Own Key (BYOK) is a CMK scenario where you import keys from an external storage location into an Azure key management service.
+For more information, see Azure Key Vault: Bring your own key specification.

-A specific type of customer-managed key is the "key encryption key" (KEK).
-A KEK is a primary key that controls access to one or more encryption keys that are themselves encrypted.
+A key encryption key (KEK) is a primary key that controls access to one or more encryption keys that it encrypts.

-Customer-managed keys can be stored on-premises or, more commonly, in a cloud key management service.
+You can store customer-managed keys on-premises or, more commonly, in a cloud key management service.

 Azure key management services